Fluctuations in the Aztec diamonds via a space-like maximal surface in Minkowski 3-space: Abstract

 \section{Abstract}

-We provide a new description of the scaling limit of dimer fluctuations in homogeneous Aztec diamonds via the intrinsic conformal structure of a Lorentz-minimal surface in~$\R^{2+1}$.
-This surface naturally appears as the limit of the graphs of origami maps associated to symmetric t-embeddings (Coulomb gauges) of Aztec diamonds, fitting the framework of~\cite{CLR2,CLR1}.
+We provide a new description of the scaling limit of dimer fluctuations in homogeneous Aztec diamonds via the intrinsic conformal structure of a space-like maximal surface in the three-dimensional Minkowski space $\R^{2,1}$.
+This surface naturally appears as the limit of the graphs of origami maps associated to symmetric t-embeddings of Aztec diamonds, fitting the framework recently developed in~\cite{CLR2,CLR1}.